ashpursglove/ashpursglove/README.md

 - EXEs included where it makes sense
 - Source always available

-Build from source if you want to feel morally superior.
+## Build from source if you want to feel morally superior.
-Double-click the EXE if you want the tool to open and do its job.
+## Double-click the EXE if you want to actually get the fucking job done.